1500 metres

-The 1500 metres or 1500-metre run is the foremost middle distance track event in athletics.
+The 1500 metres or 1500-metre run is the foremost middle-distance track event in athletics.
 The distance has been contested at the Summer Olympics since 1896 and the World Championships in Athletics since 1983.
-It is equivalent to 1.5 kilometers or approximately 15/16 miles.
+It is equivalent to 1.5 kilometres or approximately 15/16 miles.
 The event is closely associated with its slightly longer variant, the mile run, from which it derives its nickname "the metric mile".

 The demands of the race are similar to that of the 800 metre run, but with a slightly higher emphasis on aerobic endurance and a slightly lower sprint speed requirement.
 The 1500-metre run is predominantly aerobic, but anaerobic conditioning is also required.